sfioritto/presentation/slides.md

 * flex conatiner versus child elements

 * flex-grow, flex-shrink, flex-basis
-** gonna fly through this, it's the most complicated. usually takes some fudging to get it right
+** gonna fly through this, just give you the idea. it's the most complicated. usually takes some fudging to get it right.

 * flex-shrink
 ** container squashing

 * flex-basis
-** 0
 ** auto
+** show with flex: 0 0 auto and a very long piece of content in the middle ** show with flex: 1 1 auto, space evenly distributed.
+** show with flex: 1 1 0, middle thing now overflows.

+* sticky footer

+* html
+* css
+* result

+* holy grail
+* html
+* css
+* result

+* tips for using it today